Skip to content

 SCP (Secure CoPy) is a program for transferring files over a network between hosts.
 It uses SSH for data transfer, including authentication and security protocols that are implemented in SSH.

-To copy a file from one remote server remote.host1 to another remote server remote.host2, execute the following command:
+To copy the configuration and license files from one remote server remote.host1 to another remote server remote.host2, execute the following command:

 scp user@remote.host1:/etc/flussonic/flussonic.conf user@remote.host2:/etc/flussonic/